Description and Overview¶

 module load visit on the NERSC machine on which you are running the VisIt GUI and not on the machine that is running the compute engine.
 This means, if you are running the VisIt GUI on a local desktop (recommended for best performance) and the compute engine on Cori, then no module load call is required.

-To use a remote compute engine on Edison, start VisIt on your local machine, and select Open file from the File menu.
+To use a remote compute engine on Cori, start VisIt on your local machine, and select Open file from the File menu.

-In the File Open GUI, choose the appropriate Host (e.g, NERSC Edison).
-You'll be prompted to enter your password on Edison.
+In the File Open GUI, choose the appropriate Host (e.g, NERSC Cori).
+You'll be prompted to enter your password on Cori.

 After you select a data file, the OK button will be active.
 Click it to continue.